 Picture: Beef Tartare at Hazel

-Hazel has combined forces with other elements of the Neighborhood Restaurant Group to create a single outlet for take-out and delivery drawing from many of the restaurants and most importantly making Bluejacket beer available.
+Hazel closed down for the winter, but continues to also combined forces with other elements of the Neighborhood Restaurant Group to create a single outlet for take-out and delivery drawing from many of the restaurants and most importantly making Bluejacket beer available.
 You can also dip into Churchkey’s collection.

 Gift Cards – redeemable at all NRG restaurants.